How Did I Simplify and Scale the Sky Sports Design System?

 Bringing Developers into the Conversation

-One of the biggest complaints was the lack of a design system for developers—they didn’t know who to reach out to, whether UI designers or the DS team.
+One of the biggest complaints was the lack of a design system for developers.
+They didn’t know who to reach out to, whether UI designers or the DS team.
 To fix this, we added developers to the Slack channel creating a space where they could ask questions without needing to know exactly who to contact - anyone involved in the product could step in to help.

 Bi-Weekly Syncs